Adaptive Relative Pose Estimation Framework with Dual Noise Tuning for Safe Approaching Maneuvers: Dual Adaptation Strategy for Process and Measurement Noises

 \subsection{Online Adaptive Q-Tuning with Smoothing Approach}

-In our previous study [\citen{candan}], we addressed the problem of missing observations due to satellite eclipses by manually adjusting the process noise covariance matrix $\mathbf{Q}$ during known periods of complete visual occlusion due to the eclipse.
+In our previous study \cite{candan}, we addressed the problem of missing observations due to eclipses by manually adjusting the process noise covariance matrix $\mathbf{Q}$ during known periods of the eclipse.
 This adjustment was based on prior knowledge of the eclipse interval, during which measurement updates were entirely disabled.
 To compensate for the increased uncertainty caused by the absence of visual measurements, the values in $\mathbf{Q}$ were heuristically inflated, allowing the UKF to propagate broader state uncertainty.
-While this approach proved effective in maintaining robust estimates under eclipse conditions, it relied heavily on manual tuning and a priori knowledge of eclipse timing and duration.
-In contrast, the method introduced in this work leverages the UKF's native sigma point structure to compute a forward-looking cross-covariance matrix $\mathbf{D}_k$, allowing adaptive $\mathbf{Q}$ updates via a closed-form expression inspired by RTS smoothing [\citen{Sarkka2013}].
-This non-iterative, real-time update requires no batch statistics or tuning windows and automatically responds to dynamic model mismatches or visibility loss (e.g., eclipse scenarios), providing robust performance with minimal computations.
-Compared to previous methods, our approach scales efficiently to high-dimensional state spaces and is well-suited for embedded onboard applications in vision-based space navigation.
-To dynamically tune the process noise covariance $\mathbf{Q}$ at each filter step, we compute the cross-covariance matrix $\mathbf{D}_k$ as follows:
+While this approach proved effective in maintaining robust estimates under eclipse conditions, it relied heavily on manual tuning and a priori knowledge of eclipse duration.
+In contrast, the method introduced in this work leverages the UKF's native sigma point structure to compute a forward-looking cross-covariance matrix $\mathbf{D}_k$, enabling adaptive $\mathbf{Q}$ updates via a closed-form expression inspired by RTS smoothing, which the original algorithm, Algorithm \ref{algo2} is shown as follows \cite{Sarkka2013}.
+The key idea behind smoothing is to refine state estimates by taking into account not only past and current measurements but also future information.
+In contrast to the standard filtering approach, which propagates estimates forward in time using local process and measurement models, smoothing revisits earlier estimates after the entire trajectory is available.
+This allows the algorithm to reduce estimation error by averaging out the effect of process and measurement noise across multiple time steps.

+Unlike using the whole UKF-RTS algorithm in our work, which will require a back propagation to improve the accuracy of estimates at previous time steps, we will make use of the cross-covariance between sigma points propagated forward in time.
+In order to dynamically tune $\mathbf{Q}$ at each filter step, $\mathbf{D}$ is computed at each step as following.